LinaMRuizG/minciencias_convocatorias/README.md

 ### Running multiple times automatically

-You could use the next command to run  the code automatically from bash each period of time:
+You can use the following command to run the code automatically from bash every certain period of time:

    ```sh
    source execution.sh